luderibeiro/luderibeiro/README.md

 ### Hello there 👋, everything good?

-I'm Lude Yuri de Castro Ribeiro and I'm currenty studying Software Engeneering at the <a style="text-decoration:none;" href="http://www.unb.br">University of Brasilia</a> (UNB) ant the campus of Gama (FGA).
+I'm Lude Yuri de Castro Ribeiro and I'm currenty studying Software Engeneering at the <a style="text-decoration:color;" href="http://www.unb.br">University of Brasilia</a> (UNB) ant the campus of Gama (FGA).

 <!--**luderibeiro/luderibeiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 - 🔭 I’m currently working in the Senado Federal.